leynos/bournemouth/docs/openrouter-completions-api-client.md

 Exposing these underlying `httpx` configurations provides necessary flexibility.
-While common options like `api_key` and `timeout_config` can be direct parameters of `OpenRouterAsyncClient`, a more general approach for less common `httpx` settings could be an optional `httpx_client_options: Optional]` parameter.
+While common options like `api_key` and `timeout_config` can be direct parameters of `OpenRouterAsyncClient`, a more general approach for less common `httpx` settings could be an optional `httpx_client_options: Optional[dict[str, Any]]` parameter.
 This dictionary would be unpacked and passed to the `httpx.AsyncClient` constructor, allowing advanced users to fine-tune aspects like HTTP/2 settings, connection limits, or event hooks without cluttering the `OpenRouterAsyncClient`'s primary API.

 ## 8. Illustrative Usage Examples